Haymarket Post Office: Heritage listing

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

-The Haymarket Post Office has a strong association with the Chinese community as the offices of the Chinese consulate General in Australia for 40 years from 1929 to 1973.
+The building has a strong association with the Chinese community as the offices of the Chinese Consulate General in Australia for 40 years from 1929 to 1973.
 The consulate's location in Haymarket demonstrates the area as a focus of the Chinese community during this period.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The site is of State significance.
 The early development of the area and the development of the site indicate there is a high probability of archaeological remains of the early use of the area.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

-The Haymarket Post Office is of State significance as a grand example of an interwar post office and the only built in the Free Classical style.
+The Post Office is of State significance as a grand example of an interwar post office and the only built in the Free Classical style.

 The lift is an intact example of an open style lift with brass mesh panels set in polished timber.
 The postal hall is one of very few such surviving spaces.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

-The Haymarket Post Office is of State significance as a fine representative example of a civic building in the Interwar Free Classical style.
+It is of State significance as a fine representative example of a civic building in the Interwar Free Classical style.

-The Post Office is of State significance as being representative of the overall growth of postal and telegraph departments between World War I and World War II.
+It is also of State significance as being representative of the overall growth of postal and telegraph departments between World War I and World War II.
 The spread of the services into the adjacent hotel demonstrates the expanding roles of the Departments.